madox2/vim-ai/README.md

 ## Configuration

 Each command is configured with a corresponding configuration variable.
-To customize the default configuration, initialize the config variable with a selection of options, for example:
+To customize the default configuration, initialize the config variable with a selection of options, for example put this to your`.vimrc` file:

 ```vim
 let g:vim_ai_chat = {